Compare Air Compressor, Generator & Welder Combos For Work Trucks In 2023

 Once you answer these questions, you can use the charts above to narrow down your best available options.

 You need to know a few things about mobile applications when choosing an air compressor, which we’ve written about extensively in “How To Choose A Mobile Air Compressor For Your Work.”

 Check out that article to find out:

 - How much CFM do you need?

 - Tow behind or vehicle-mounted?

 - What’s your ideal fuel/power source?

-If you need more help determining your air needs, give VMAC a call at 1-888-514-6656 to talk with our air compressor experts.
+If you need more help determining your air needs, call VMAC at 1-888-514-6656 to talk with our air compressor experts.

-The welders included in air compressor generator welder systems are typically meant for SMAW or GTAW arc-welding in Direct Current (DC), working with mild steel in environments that are likely to be contaminated with dirt, oil, and other impurities.
-A few systems also allow for AC welding, such as Lincoln’s Air Vantage® 566, but this capability comes with a much higher price-tag.
+The welders included in air compressor generator welder systems are typically meant for SMAW or GTAW arc welding in Direct Current (DC), working with mild steel in environments that are likely to be contaminated with dirt, oil, and other impurities.
+A few systems also allow AC welding, such as Lincoln’s Air Vantage® 566X, but this capability comes with a much higher price tag.

-An operator using a welder should be educated in welding equipment and be aware of their own specifications prior to purchasing any system that includes a welder.
+An operator using a welder should be educated in welding equipment and know their specifications before purchasing any system that includes a welder.
 That said, the amperage needs vary depending on the electrode, but most common stick weld applications are well under 200 amps.